moudemans/GFuzz/docs/Graph API Framework.md

 # Graph API framework for fuzz testing

 ***
-This file describes the minimum requirements for a graph API to perform fuzz testing.
+This file describes the minimum requirements for the graph API to perform fuzz testing.
 These requirements are based on the functions and interactions described by the benchmark applications and the functionalities provided in popular query languages (Cypher and Gremlin).
+The goal of this framework is to describe an automated test method which is independent and can be applied to any applications which uses a graph structure.

+***

+## Index

+- Functionalities
+    - Benchmark functionalities
+    - Cypher functionalities
+    - Gremlin functionalities
+- Proposed framework

+***

+## Functionalities

-Nodes (entities) and edges (relationships) will not be listed seperatly as these are trivial
+Nodes (entities) and edges (relationships) will not be listed separately as these are trivial.

 ### Benchmark functionalities

+**P9 Constraint**

 Starting with P9, shows it needs to be able to reference nodes, relationships and values.